 Thin straps, zippers, or decorative seams can fail under stress.
 Coaches often reinforce these areas with stitching or clear thread to prevent mid-routine tears or shifting.

-5. Pick Seamless or Skin-Tone Undergarments
+5. Pick Seamless Or Skin-Tone Undergarments

 6. Avoid Unapproved Designs

-While stylish, some leotard designs (like sheer panels or deep V-cuts) may not meet competition rules.
-Choosing designs approved by FIG or USAG helps avoid last-minute dress code violations.
+While stylish, some leotard designs may not meet competition rules.

-7. Test in Lighting Conditions
+7. Test In Lighting Conditions

 Stage lights can reveal more than expected.
 Testing leotards under bright lighting ensures there are no transparency issues once gymnasts are on the floor.